ddikman/headortails/README.md

 ## Roadmap

-- Handle when balance reaches zero
+- Store the number of games played and balance bought
 - Add linting rules for import paths
 - Add naming rules/guidelines